 - 1/2 teaspoon salt

-- 3/4 cup (1.5 sticks; 170g) unsalted butter, very cold and cubed
+- 3/4 cup (12 Tbsp; 170g) unsalted butter, very cold and cubed

-- 6–8 Tablespoons (90-120ml) ice cold water
+- 6–8 Tablespoons (90–120g/ml) ice-cold water

 Instructions

 - Roll & Fold: Take the dough out of the refrigerator to begin the “rolling and folding” process.
-If the dough chilled for longer than about 3 hours, it’s likely very stiff so let it rest for about 5 minutes before you begin rolling.
+If the dough chilled for longer than about 3 hours, it’s likely very stiff, so let it rest for about 5 minutes before you begin rolling.
 Lightly flour a work surface.
 The dough gets sticky, so make sure you have more flour nearby as you roll and fold.
-Use your hands to gently flatten the dough into a small square.
-Using a rolling pin, roll the dough into a 6 inch wide and 12 inch tall rectangle that’s 1/2 inch thick.
+Using lightly floured hands, gently flatten the dough into a small square.
+Using a rolling pin, roll the dough into a rectangle that’s 1/2 inch thick, about 6×12 inches.
 The exact dimensions are not important, but the thickness is.
 As you roll, it’s best to flip the dough over once or twice to make sure it’s not sticking to your work surface.
 Lightly flour your work surface as needed.
 Fold the rectangle into thirds as if it were a business letter.
 (See photos and video tutorial.)
-Turn it clockwise or counter clockwise and roll it out into a 6×12 inch 1/2 inch thick rectangle again.
-Then, fold into thirds again.
-Turn it clockwise or counter clockwise.
+Turn it 90 degrees and roll it out into a 1/2-inch-thick rectangle again.
+Fold into thirds again.
+Turn it 90 degrees.
 You’ll repeat rolling and folding 4 more times for a total of 6 times.

 Notes

-- Make Ahead & Freezing Instructions: Prepare as instructed in steps 1-3.
+- Make Ahead & Freezing Instructions: Prepare as instructed in steps 1–3.
 At this point the dough can be refrigerated up to 24 hours (see step 4).
 You can also prepare the dough through step 5.
 At this point the dough can be refrigerated for up to another 24 hours (see step 6).
 During or after this second chilling time, you could also freeze the dough for up to 1 month.
 (I don’t recommend freezing the dough before the rolling and folding step.)
-Thaw overnight in the refrigerator before using in a recipe that calls for 1 lb puff pastry dough (or 1 store-bought package with 2 sheets puff pastry).
+Thaw overnight in the refrigerator before using in a recipe that calls for 1 lb. puff pastry dough (or 1 store-bought package with 2 sheets puff pastry).

 Step-by-Step Photos